amsliu/writingSamples/how-to-guide-ttt.md

 ## Next steps

-To learn more about the comprehensive rules and strategies for tic-tac-toe, you may consider the following sources.
+To learn more about the rules and strategies for tic-tac-toe, see the following sources.

 1. [How to Play Tic Tac Toe](https://www.wikihow.com/Play-Tic-Tac-Toe)
 2. [How to Win at Tic Tac Toe](https://www.wikihow.com/Win-at-Tic-Tac-Toe)